parthenon-hpc-lab/parthenon/docs/outputs.md

 Outputs from Parthenon are controled via ```<parthenon/output*>``` blocks, where ```*``` should be replaced by a unique integer for each block.

+To disable an output block without removing it from the intput file set the block's `dt < 0.0`.

 ## HDF5

 Parthenon allows users to select which fields are captured in the HDF5 (```.phdf```) dumps at runtime.
 In the input file, include a ```<parthenon/output*>``` block, list of variables, and specify ```file_type = hdf5```.
 A ```dt``` parameter controls the frequency of outputs for simulations involving evolution.
 A ```<parthenon/output*>``` block might look like